As the premier Jewish funeral home and provider of Jewish mortuary services in California, Mount Sinai's first priority is the

-We offer all families the option of having a courtesy obituary printed in the the California section of The Los Angeles Times.
-Our LA Times obituaries include the name of the deceased, along with the Mount Sinai website and 800 number so that people can contact us for additional information about the service.
+Mount Sinai offers all families the option of having a courtesy obituary printed in the the California section of The Los Angeles Times.
+Mount Sinai's Los Angeles Times courtesy obituaries include the name of the deceased, along with the Mount Sinai website and 800 number so that people can contact us for additional information about the service.

 If you would like to have a more in-depth (paid) obituary printed in the LA Times, please visit

-In order to inform the public in real time about a loved one’s passing, each week, Mount Sinai publishes our own obituary listing in the Jewish Journal.
+In order to inform the public in real time about a loved one’s passing, each week, Mount Sinai publishes our own obituary listing in the form of a 1/4 page advertisement in the Jewish Journal.
 This is an important notification tool for the community because often the Jewish Journal's own obituaries do not appear until several weeks after the death.
-Our listing in the Jewish Journal includes the deceased name and the city in which they resided.
-There is no charge to be included in this listing.
+Mount Sinai's listing in the Jewish Journal includes the deceased name and the city in which they resided.
+Families are never charged to have their loved one's name included in this listing.

 - Yarmulkes available at all times

 - Pebbles from Jerusalem - packets of stones from Israel to leave at graveside